thiagoferronatto/VBAG/README.md

 ## 1. Overview

-VBAG is a boredom-induced holiday project turned game engine, capable of rendering (more on that below) scenes in 3D  and project them into your console window while simultaneously processing user keyboard inputs in real time.
+VBAG is a boredom-induced holiday project turned game engine, capable of rendering (more on that below) scenes in 3D and projecting them into your console window while simultaneously processing user keyboard inputs in real time.

 ## 2. Installation

-It shouldn't be hard to try the demo at all; just download the windows executable from the Releases section and you're probably good to go!
+It shouldn't be hard to try the demo at all; just download the Windows executable from the Releases section and you're probably good to go!
 Unfortunately I had to use the Windows API to handle user inputs, because that was the easiest way for me to do it while maintaining good response times.
-If you have some ideas for dealing with keyboard inputs in a cross-platform way, please feel free to do so!
+If you have some ideas for dealing with keyboard inputs in a cross-platform way, please feel free to try and implement them!

 ## 3. Usage